nekoandco/catloafCoffee/_posts/2024-10-03-words-that-i-cant-say.md

 ---
 layout: post-wordbreak
-title: "[WIP QUOTE] Words that I can't say."
+title: "Words that I can't say."
 ---

 ![window with "i miss you" written in condensation](